FXinnovation/fx-docker-jenkinsk8sslave/README.md

 ## Comments and Issues
 If you have comments or detect an issue, please be adviced we don't check the docker hub comments.
 You can always contact us through the repository.

+## CHANGELOG and AUTHOR files
+These file are generate using the `git changelog` and `git authors` commands made available using the `git-extras` package.
+Please refer to your OS's package documentation to install these tools.